 The meeting is especially attractive for PhD students, but the program will also be of interest to post-docs and senior scientists.

 Deepen our understanding of how plants develop and how they function in, and adapt to, continuously changing and often hostile environments

-The registration fee includes abstract book, coffee/thee/drinks, lunch, and the dinner party on Tuesday evening in the botanical garden of the Utrecht University.
+This fee includes abstract book, coffee/tea/drinks, lunch, and a dinner party on Tuesday evening in the botanical gardens of the Utrecht University.